Working Their Will on the Kids

 Waldorf schooling may be well-meaning, but because it is fundamentally divorced from reality, it imposes unrealistic expectations and hopes on its victims.
 I know some Waldorf graduates, faculty members, and staff who responded to the sort of problem I confronted by fervently working themselves up into simulations of joy, transcendence, etc. — but the effort was plainly artificial and the results were plainly false, a process of self-deception, as many of these people ultimately realized.

-The central problem is that if one can only be satisfied by delights and states of being that are unavailable in the real world, one must either transition into a fantasy world (which, clinically, means becoming to some degree insane) or live disappointed and thwarted in the real world.
+The central difficulty is that if one can only be satisfied by delights and states of being that are unavailable in the real world, then one must either transition into a fantasy world (which, clinically, means becoming to some degree insane) or live disappointed and thwarted in the real world.
 Either course means throwing away the chance of living fully and happily here and now, in the real world, in what is — as far as we can know — the one and only life we will get.

 Nowadays sunsets, rainbows, and all the other beauties of life are genuinely pleasing to me, in a wholly down-to-earth way.
 On the Internet, I sometimes use the handles “downfromfog” and “nonlevitating” because this is what I finally learned to do: come down out of the Waldorf fog, stop yearning for levitation or transcendence, and begin living.
 (Good ol' me.)